 So we weren't there that long at all.

-We were there for the initial push and then we were back.
+We were there for the initial push, and then we were back.

-We weren't occupying force.
+We were an occupying force.

-And I I'll admit it was done wrong.
+And I'll admit it was done wrong.

-We were bypassing weapon kept because that's what we were told, you know, it's go out.
+We were bypassed and weapon kept because that's what we were told.

-We were after the the larger organizations.
+We were after the larger organizations.

-I was with the second LAR battalion, a light armored reconnaissance force that we were out af looking for the big divisions and things like that, and all these the there's so many weapons over there still for these small few we need and the military's doing the best job they can over there.
+I was with the 2nd LAR Battalion, a light armored reconnaissance force that we were out looking for the big divisions and things like that.

-I commend every soldier, marine, airman, sailor for everything that they're doing because I'm sorry, go ahead.
+I commend every soldier, Marine, airman, sailor for everything that they're doing.

-You were saying go go back and look at some of the statistics from World War II and the seventy-two beach invasions that happened uh in the Pacific campaign and how many Marines died in the initial just five minutes, and it would astound people how many people were were killed as opposed to how many people are losing their lives over there.
+Go back and look at some of the statistics from World War II and the 72 beach invasions that happened in the Pacific campaign and how many Marines died in the initial just five minutes.

 I have been trying to make that point.